Ariel-Patino/MarsRover/README.md

 foo@bar:~$ npm run prettier
 ```

-JIC: There was not enough time for the unit testing and forgot creating Feature branch :(
+JIC: There was not enough time for the unit testing and I forgot to create Feature branch :(